fiso64/slsk-batchdl/README.md

   --pref-strict-artist           Prefer download if filepath contains track artist --pref-banned-users <list>     Comma-separated list of users to deprioritize

+  -a --aggregate                 When input is a string: Instead of downloading a single
+                                 track matching the search string, find and download all distinct songs associated with the provided artist or track title.
+The input string must be a list of properties.
+  --min-users-aggregate <num>    Minimum number of users sharing a track before it is
+                                 downloaded in aggregate mode.
+Setting it to higher values will significantly reduce false positives, but may introduce false negatives.
+Default: 2 --relax                        Slightly relax file filtering in aggregate mode to include more results

+  --interactive                  When downloading albums: Allows to select the wanted album --album-track-count <num>      Specify the exact number of tracks in the album.
+Folders
+                                 with a different number of tracks will be ignored.
+Append a '+' or '-' to the number for the inequalities >= and <=.
+  --album-ignore-fails           When downloading an album and one of the files fails, do not
+                                 skip to the next source and do not delete all successfully downloaded files --album-art <option>           When downloading albums, optionally retrieve album images from another location:
+                                 'default': Download from the same folder as the music 'largest': Download from the folder with the largest image 'most': Download from the folder containing the most images

   -s --skip-existing             Skip if a track matching file conditions is found in the
-                                 output folder or your music library (if provided) --skip-mode <mode>             name: Use only filenames to check if a track exists name-precise (default): Use filenames and check conditions
-                                 tag: Use file tags (slower)
+                                 output folder or your music library (if provided) --skip-mode <mode>             'name': Use only filenames to check if a track exists 'name-precise' (default): Use filenames and check conditions 'tag': Use file tags (slower)
-                                 tag-precise: Use file tags and check file conditions --music-dir <path>             Specify to skip downloading tracks found in a music library Use with --skip-existing --skip-not-found               Skip searching for tracks that weren't found on Soulseek during the last run.
+                                 'tag-precise': Use file tags and check file conditions --music-dir <path>             Specify to skip downloading tracks found in a music library Use with --skip-existing --skip-not-found               Skip searching for tracks that weren't found on Soulseek during the last run.
+Fails are read from the m3u file.

-  --remove-ft                    Remove "ft." or "feat." and everything after from the
-                                 track names before searching --remove-regex <regex>         Remove a regex from all track titles and artist names --no-artist-search             Perform an additional search without artist name if nothing was found.
-Useful for sources such as youtube or soundcloud where the "artist" could just be an uploader.
+  --no-remove-special-chars      Do not remove special characters before searching --remove-ft                    Remove 'feat.' and everything after before searching --remove-brackets              Remove square brackets and their contents before searching --regex <regex>                Remove a regexp from all track titles and artist names.
+                                 Optionally specify the replacement regex after a semicolon --artist-maybe-wrong           Performs an additional search without the artist name.
+                                 Useful for sources like SoundCloud where the "artist" could just be an uploader.
+Note that when downloading a YouTube playlist via url, this option is set automatically on a per track basis, so it is best kept off in that case.
+  -d --desperate                 Tries harder to find the desired track by searching for the
+                                 artist/album/title only, then filtering the results.
-  --artist-search                Also try to find track by searching for the artist only --no-diacr-search              Also perform a search without diacritics --no-regex-search <regex>      Also perform a search without a regex pattern --yt-dlp                       Use yt-dlp to download tracks that weren't found on
+  --yt-dlp                       Use yt-dlp to download tracks that weren't found on
                                  Soulseek. yt-dlp must be available from the command line.

-  --config <path>                Manually specify config file location --search-timeout <ms>          Max search time in ms (default: 6000) --max-stale-time <ms>          Max download time without progress in ms (default: 50000) --concurrent-downloads <num>   Max concurrent downloads (default: 2) --searches-per-time <num>      Max searches per time interval.
+  --config <path>                Manually specify config file location --search-timeout <ms>          Max search time in ms (default: 5000) --max-stale-time <ms>          Max download time without progress in ms (default: 50000) --concurrent-downloads <num>   Max concurrent downloads (default: 2) --searches-per-time <num>      Max searches per time interval.
 Higher values may cause
                                  30-minute bans. (default: 34)
-  --searches-time <sec>          Controls how often available searches are replenished.
+  --searches-renew-time <sec>    Controls how often available searches are replenished.
                                  Lower values may cause 30-minute bans. (default: 220) --display <option>             Changes how searches and downloads are displayed: single (default): Show transfer state and percentage